Submit a project presentation

 Students will need to provide a project description that will be entered as part of registration for the SARSEF Regional Fair.
 This should be a summary of their project consisting of 250 words or less.

 Interviews at the SARSEF Fair

 Throughout the week, projects will be evaluated by judging teams and award recipients will be determined.
-According to the judging schedule for the week, students will have the opportunity to be interviewed over Zoom.
+According to the judging schedule for the week, students will have the opportunity to be interviewed.